OctopusSamples/NDCDevOpsWorkshop/README.md

 ### OctoFX Background

-[OctoFX](https://github.com/OctopusSamples/OctoFX) is a sample application, built to demonstrate how a multi-tier application can be deployed using Octopus Deploy.
+[OctoFX](https://github.com/OctopusSamples/OctoFX) is a sample application built to demonstrate how a multi-tier application is deployed using Octopus Deploy.

 The application consists of three major components:

 * Trading Website - A customer-facing ASP.NET MVC website, where customers trade currencies.
 Customers can register, login, manage their beneficiary account details, get quotes, and book deals.
-* Deal Settlement Service - A .NET Windows Service that simulates the bank reconcilation and deal settlement process.
+* Deal Settlement Service - A .NET Windows Service that simulates the bank reconciliation and deals settlement process.
 It checks whether the OctoFX clearing accounts have received funds for any pending deals, and then initiates the transfer when deals are ready to be settled.
 * A SQL Server database underpins the system.

 ## Wednesday 11th March Afternoon Session